-11. Feedback to staff who report wrongdoing
+11. Feedback to the individual who reported wrongdoing

-Staff who report wrongdoing will be told what is happening in response to their report.
+The individual who reported wrongdoing will be told what is happening in response to their report.

 When you make a report, you will be given:

-- An acknowledgement that your disclosure has been received, - The timeframe for when you will receive further updates, - The name and contact details of the people who can tell you what is happening.
+- an acknowledgement that your disclosure has been received - the timeframe for when you will receive further updates - the name and contact details of the people who can tell you what is happening

-The PID Act requires that you be provided with an acknowledgement letter and a copy of this policy within 45 days after you have made your report.
+The PID Act requires that you are provided with an acknowledgement letter and a copy of this policy within 45 days after you have made your report.
 We will attempt to get this information to you within two working days from the date you make your report.